-Zen Buddhism is famous for Zen meditation sitting cross-leged.
-Eiheiji Temple and Daianji Temple provide the visitors with an opportunity to experience Zen meditation.
+Zen Buddhism is famous for zazen ("sitting Zen" in the cross-legged posture).
+Eiheiji Temple and Daianji Temple both provide opportunities for visitors to experience zazen.

 Eiheiji Temple won two stars in Michelin Green guide Japon (Japan edition).